Disclaimer: I do not own the wonderful world of Harry Potter.

 "How much do you know about this?" he asked quietly, working to keep the tone of accusation from his voice.

-"For some time now Ginevra's been showing up on radars across the board," he began and Remus couldn't help feel that this conversation was going to be a reflection of his last with Albus.
+"For some time now Ginevra's been showing up across the board," he began and Remus couldn't help feel that this conversation was going to be a reflection of his last with Albus.
 "She burned the Death Eaters badly, leaving Fudge no choice but to get her out of the office.
-It didn't make any difference that everyone who ever knew or worked with her had gotten in a complete uproar over her so obviously corrupted dismissal.
+It didn't make any difference that everyone who ever knew or worked with her had gotten in a complete uproar.
 He's been replacing anyone who speaks out too loudly against him with Malfoy's people.
 Scrimgeour's been absolutely livid over the interference in his department but he's smart enough to know he's not going to do any good by giving Fudge reason to replace him as Head of the Auror Department."

 "She came to you, didn't she?"
 Remus asked, turning the focus back to what he'd wanted to learn, but he already knew the answer.